mctony25/file-stat-api/README.md

 from.
 When not provided, the default directory to list information is `/tmp`.
 So a concrete example to list a folder will look like this

     file_stat list --directory /home/appuser

+Note for the container version, either you "login" in the running container or you can also run something like that

+    docker exec -it <container-id> file_stat list --directory /home/appuser

 #### Run the REST API